UX Research · Usability Testing · Redesign

 The Quick Book widget pre-fills the user's last origin station, reducing the booking flow from 4 steps to a single tap for repeat journeys.
 Card balance and active tickets are surfaced as secondary glanceable cards below.

-Live departures surfaced on home — removes the need to navigate to a hidden screen
+Live departures surfaced on home, removing the need to navigate to a hidden screen

-Quick Book pre-fills last station — 1-tap rebooking for daily commuters
+Quick Book pre-fills last station for 1-tap rebooking for daily commuters

 Standard labelled bottom nav replaces icon-only navigation